This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Every time summer comes around, there are wonderful times that I want to experience again .

-• Tanabata Festival : An event held on July 7th where people write their wishes on strips of paper and hang them on bamboo.
+• Tanabata Festival : An event on July 7th where people write their wishes on strips of paper and hang them on bamboo.

 Hina dolls Hinamatsuri